syhpoon/xyzcmd/doc/configs.rst

 It is specifed as a list of special (libxyz.ui.Keys attributes) and regular keys separated by hiphen::

-   CTRL-SHIFT-X  means Control + Shift + X key
+   CTRL-x  means Control + x key
-   META-L        means Escape + L key
+   META-L  means Escape + SHIFT + l key

 Please note that not all of the possible combinations make sense.